Trails

 • Class 3 E-bikes, those that provide peddle assist propulsion beyond 20 mile per hour

-• Snowmobile use unless permitted through the Corporation's Real Property Department.
-Please contact public.info@canals.ny.gov.
+• Snowmobile use unless permitted through the Canal Corporation’s Real Property & Permits Department.
+Further info at Permit Info.

 Canalway Challenge